Personal Loan For Home Improvement: Is It The Right Choice?

 However, an FHA Title 1 Loan has more restrictions than other types of home improvement personal loans.
 For a single-family home, the loan amount is capped at $25,000.
 A Title 1 Loan can also only be used for a specific type of improvement: one that is permanent and makes your home more livable and/or energy-efficient.
-That means you likely won’t qualify if you’re trying to add a deck or swimming pool.
+That means you likely won’t qualify if you’re trying to add a deck or finance a swimming pool.

 Alternative Ways To Pay For Home Improvements

 A loan isn’t the only way to cover the cost of your home improvement project.
 Depending on your financial needs and the nature of your renovations, here are a few other options to consider: